 What differs for a programme manager is the degree of expertise, application, and focus.
 Because a programme manager is really more of a business manager, programme managers do not necessarily have strong project management backgrounds.
 They hail from a variety of disciplines.
 To be sure, one finds many MBA’s as programme managers as well as those having backgrounds in various technical and scientific fields.

-Can a project manager ever be a good programme manager?
+Elizabeth: What is your opinion, can a project manager ever be a good program manager?